The Real Adventures of Jonny Quest: Critical reception

 The new series takes the best elements of the old—global adventures, cutting-edge technology and good-spirited teamwork—and updates it for the 1990s.
 The now-teen-age heroes are caught up in extraordinary dangers both in the "real" world and in virtual reality.

 Critics debated the success of the show's premise.
 Peter Scisco of ComputerLife appreciated that the team "rely on their brains, not mutant superpowers".
-People praised Turner's shift from the "politically correct claptrap" of Captain Planet and the Planeteers, giving Real Adventures a B grade as "children's programming the way it oughta be".
-The authors of 1998's Saturday Morning Fever contrarily felt the show lacked "the sense of why the original was so successful".
+Joe Queenan of People praised Turner's shift from the "politically correct claptrap" of Captain Planet and the Planeteers, giving Real Adventures a B grade as "children's programming the way it oughta be".
+Saturday Morning Fever authors Timothy and Kevin Burke contrarily felt the show lacked "the sense of why the original was so successful".
 They disliked H-B's packaging of disparate seasons as one series, preferring the second for its characters and classic references.
 Greg Aaron of HotWired praised the franchise's return but warned against QuestWorld hype, arguing that "it will take more than visual sophistication to hook today's viewers".

 Hanna-Barbera founder and chairman Joseph Barbera considered Real Adventures a "disaster" because of changes to the characters and stories.
 He conceded, "that's their business.
 Everybody needs to do their own thing."
 Critics generally enjoyed the characters and voice acting.
-People liked the cast, particularly George Segal.
+Queenan also liked the cast, particularly George Segal.
 Saturday Morning Fever praised Jessie Bannon for her resemblance to Dr. Quest.
-Allan Johnson approved of the age jump, as Jonny and Hadji were now old enough to be part of the action.
-He considered Jessie "cool... she gives Jonny grief just because she can, and she's not afraid of the action."
+Johnson approved of the age jump, as Jonny and Hadji were now old enough to be part of the action.
+He considered Jessie "cool ... she gives Jonny grief just because she can, and she's not afraid of the action."
 He did not enjoy the "toned down" portrayal of Race Bannon.
 Some fans objected to Race's Western accent in the first season.
 Peter Lawrence defended the portrayal of Race as a "man of action, not thought—though perfectly capable of deep thought", noting that his accent and mannerisms encouraged variety, surprise, and originality.